feed4love/basic_bank/README.md

 1) that a transaction that leaves the total account balance bellow 0 is not allowed.
 2) reference (optional): The transaction unique reference number in our system.
 If not present, the system will generate one.
 3) Transaction data:
-    • account_iban (mandatory):
+• account_iban (mandatory)

-    • date (optional) **
+• date (optional)

 • amount (mandatory): If positive the transaction is a credit (add money) to the account.
 If negative it is a debit (deduct money from the account)

 • fee (optional): Fee that will be deducted from the amount, regardless on the amount being positive or negative.

-    • description (optional):
+• description (optional)

 4) This endpoint searches for transactions and should be able to:

 • Filter by account_iban

 • Sort by amount (ascending/descending)

 • This endpoint, based on the payload and some business rules, will return the status and additional information for a specific transaction.

 5) Transaction Status data:

 • reference (mandatory): The transaction reference number

 • channel (optional): The type of the channel that is asking for the status.
 It can be any of these values: CLIENT, ATM, INTERNAL

 # General notes and assumptions